aetotvl6789/graphql-wg/rfcs/Struct.md

 structure.
 This proposal is to add another type that's available on both input and output, and yet is a composite type - one that has structure.

-Before we think about _why_ we'd do this, lets take a look at the solution to give some shared terminology.
+Before we think about _why_ we'd do this, lets take a look at the proposed solution to give some shared terminology.

 ## What would it look like?